 The Real Consequences of Symbolic Politics: Breaking the Soviet Past in Ukraine

-Symbolic politics plays a prominent role in public affairs, but there is no systematic research quantifying its tangible impacts.
-We advance this agenda by studying the electoral consequences of Leninopad ("Lenin's free fall''), a sudden wave of demolitions of Soviet monuments in Ukraine prompted by Euromaidan protests.
-Difference-in-differences estimates show that the demolitions mobilized turnout and increased support for parties with a relatively sympathetic view of Ukraine's Soviet past.
-The evidence is consistent with status threat mechanism: the demolitions symbolized the diminishing influence of the Soviet legacy parties, which motivated their supporters to turn out in elections.
-This backlash dissipated once the fate of the Soviet monuments ceased being a contentious issue due to the escalating war in the country's east; thus, symbolic politics has real, non-symbolic consequences only when it maps onto existing partisan cleavages.
+Conflicts over symbolic issues are prominent in public affairs, but do they have wider political consequences, and if so, why?
+We study the electoral effects of Leninopad (``Lenin's free fall''), a sudden wave of demolitions of Soviet monuments in Ukraine.
+Difference-in-differences estimates show that the removals of the Soviet symbols mobilized supporters for parties with a relatively sympathetic view of Ukraine's Soviet past.
+We attribute this backlash effect to a signaling mechanism: the removals indicated the weakening power status of the Soviet legacy parties, which motivated their supporters to turn out in elections.
+This backlash dissipated once the Soviet symbols ceased being a contentious partisan issue due to the escalating secessionist war.
+Symbolic politics has real, non-symbolic consequences, but only when it maps onto partisan cleavages.

 Keywords: symbolic politics, post-communism, Ukraine, memory